alibaba/GraphScope/docs/interactive_engine/tutorial_ldbc_gremlin.md

 Gremlin sentences always generate a lot of traversers, but sometimes we only need some of them.
 Therefore, gremlin provides `limit()` step to filter the objects in the traversal by the number of them to pass through the stream, where only the first n objects are allowed as defined by the limit argument.

-For example, if you want to extract 10 person vertices from the Property Graph, you can write:
+For example, if you want to extract 10 person vertices from the graph, you can write:

 ```python
 # Extract 10 person vertices